 - Anyone searching for topics you’ve blogged about can find links to your blog, find your blog, and see an ad for your book and maybe buy it.
 Google typically indexes this blog less than an hour after I publish it.
 A robot thinks I'm important.
 Wow.

 - It’s tougher for fiction.
 Many novelists’ blogs seem to attract only other novelists—not readers.
 If you are a novelist who specializes in post-apocalyptic gay teenage albino vampire sex, how many blog posts about your novel could you come up with over the years?
 Three?
 One?
 Maybe a better strategy for a novelist would be to blog with news and opinions about something remotely related to the book topic—like teenage sex, vampires or albinos—that might catch searchers who might be interested in reading a related novel.

 [below] Website for Bette Isacoff and her book Star Crossed

 [below] Website for my book, Do As I Say, No As I Did (no longer online)

 [below] Website that provides help for victims of internet harassment, and promotes my book, Internet Hell (no longer online)

 [Below] Website for my publishing company, Silver Sands Books

 Fortune magazine once said that a website would take six months to develop and cost $500,000.
 A well-known book marketing expert wrote that a writer’s website could cost as much as $6,000 to set up.
 Both costs are very wrong and could needlessly scare off writers who would benefit from having websites.

-Make sure your website is complete, accurate and has no dead links, inaccurate links or template artifacts (below).
+Make sure your website is well-written, complete, accurate and has no dead links, wrong links or template artifacts (below).